MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

 1. Go to [maker portal](https://make.powerapps.com/) and select correct environment.
    > [!div class="mx-imgBorder"]
    > ![Select the environment](media/select-the-environment.png "Select the environment")
-1. Select Setting definition entity, search for Outbound marketing one-click unsubscribe.
+1. Select **Setting definition** entity, search for **Outbound marketing one-click unsubscribe**.
    > [!div class="mx-imgBorder"]
    > ![Select the setting definitions to one-click unsubscribe](media/select-setting-definitions-to-unsubscribe.png "Select the setting definitions to one-click unsubscribe")
-1. Edit this value, make it part of, make sure that is pointing to unique name of your custom workflow we created earlier in step 2. - for example, for our case it would be new_msdyncrm_custom_unsubscribe and save it.
+1. Edit this value, make it part of, make sure that is pointing to unique name of your custom workflow we created earlier in **step 2**.
+For example, for our case it would be **new_msdyncrm_custom_unsubscribe** and save it.
    > [!div class="mx-imgBorder"]
    > ![Add the attribute values](media/add-the-attribute-values.png "Add the attribute values")
 1. Test that your handler is executed when one-click unsubscribe action is performed.